reinhart1010/nix/docs/en/linux/uprecords.md

 ---
 layout: page
 title: linux/uprecords (English)
-description: "Displays a summary of historical uptime records."
+description: "Display a summary of historical uptime records."
-content_hash: 8f0b73ddf2b2b1262b4c0a96138a354372f95184
+content_hash: af171ac4e81d371ae1a23bb2d818a37efb8be955
-last_modified_at: 2023-11-12
+last_modified_at: 2024-04-18
 tldri18n_status: 2
 ---
 # uprecords

-Displays a summary of historical uptime records.
+Display a summary of historical uptime records.
 More information: <https://manned.org/uprecords>.

 - Display a summary of the top 10 historical uptime records: